Const-Grigoryev/prettytuple/README.md

 After importing, you can use `prettytuple` decorator to convert any function to a named tuple declaration.
 The converion rules are following:

-  * function name becomes the record type name;
+  * Function name becomes the record type name;
-  * function arguments become fields of the record (names and order are preserved);
+  * Function arguments become fields of the record (names and order are preserved);
-  * function docstring become docstring of the new type;
+  * Function docstring become docstring of the new type;
-  * function body is discarded.
+  * Function body is discarded.

 Let's come back to our example: